Semi-inclusive direct photon+jet and $\pi^{0}$+jet correlations measured in $p+p$ and central Au+Au collisions at $\sqrt{s_\mathrm{NN}} = 200$ GeV: resolution

 \section{{\ETtrig} resolution}

-The \gammadir\ and \pizero-trigger particles are measured using the BEMC and BSMD detectors (Sect.~\ref{Sect:TrigMeasurement}).
+The \gammadir\ and \pizero\ trigger particles are measured using the BEMC and BSMD detectors (Sect.~\ref{Sect:TrigMeasurement}).
 The measurement of \ETtrig\ is affected by the intrinsic energy resolution of the BEMC and by energy leakage to neighboring towers that is not accounted for by the clustering algorithm.
-To quantify this distortion, the Trigger Energy Scale (TES) and Trigger Energy Resolution (TER) are determined using the STAR GEANT3 simulation.
+To quantify these effects, the Trigger Energy Scale (TES) and Trigger Energy Resolution (TER) are determined using the STAR GEANT simulation.

-This study utilizes a simple particle gun simulation, in which single \pizero\ and $\gamma$ particles are generated with a uniform \ET\ distribution in the range $6<\ET<30$~GeV, and with uniform spatial distribution on a regular grid in ($\eta,\phi$), with spacing of 0.6 radians (12 towers) and 0.3 radians (6 towers) for \pizero\ and $\gamma$ particles, respectively.
-This approach enables multiple particles to be simulated per event without overlapping signals in the BEMC.
-The larger spacing for \pizero\ prevents overlap of decay photons from other \pizero.
-The generated events are then passed through the STAR GEANT3 simulation with the detector configuration corresponding to the 2009 \pp\ run.
+In this study, single \pizero\ and $\gamma$ particles are generated with a uniform \ET\ distribution in the range $6<\ET<30$~GeV, and with uniform spatial distribution on a regular grid in ($\eta,\phi$), with spacing of 0.6 radians (12 towers) and 0.3 radians (6 towers) for \pizero\ and $\gamma$ respectively.
+This approach enables multiple particles to be simulated per event without their signals overlapping in the BEMC.
+The larger spacing for \pizero\ prevents the overlap of decay photons from other \pizero.
+The generated events are then passed through the STAR GEANT3 simulation, with the detector configuration corresponding to the 2009 \pp\ run.

-The simulated BEMC showers for $\gamma$ and \pizero\ particles are clustered with the same algorithm as is used for data, applying the same TSP cuts.
-Clusters are matched to the simulated particles in ($\eta,\phi$) phase space, based on the projected position of the particle on the face of the BEMC towers.
+The simulated BEMC showers are clustered using the same algorithm as is used for data, applying the same TSP cuts.
+Clusters are matched to the simulated particles in ($\eta,\phi$) phase space, based on the projected position of the particle on the face of the BEMC.